jonathanBieler/GtkIDE.jl/README.md

 ### Opening files

 Use cd, ls, pwd to navigate in the console, and type `edit filename` to open a file.
 If `filename` does not exists it will be created instead.
+You can also use the files panel on the left.

 See [ConsoleCommands.jl](src/ConsoleCommands.jl) for a list of console commands.